Application for Permit

 Two sets of plans are required for commercial work (please view a list the City of Rock Island Building Codes and Ordinances to verify compliance):

-- Electrical plan showing all electrical equipment, devices, one line diagrams showing all feeders, service equipment, panel schedules, location of all areas, emergency systems, life safety systems, and load calculations.
+- Electrical plan showing all electrical equipment, devices, one line diagrams showing all feeders, service equipment, panel schedules and locations, emergency systems, life safety systems, and load calculations.